 If you are a parent or carer:

 Contact can be made with the Designated Safeguarding Lead(s)/Child Protection Coordinator(s) at the school on 01482 659356.
-An additional point of contact is your child’s House Pastoral Manager or Head of House.
+An additional point of contact is your child’s Pastoral Manager or Head of Year.
 For Sixth Form students, the Student Services Manager would be the first point of contact.

 At Wolfreton School and Sixth Form College, we believe that the use of technology is highly beneficial to the education of young people.
 As well as technology, such as the internet, being used in a positive way for educational outcomes, we also acknowledge that there are many risks in associated with its use.
 Our philosophy is to educate young people to make the right choices when using the internet and to teach them how to be safe when using online technologies.